“Be a man!”

 - Justin Morehead

-Manliness often comes to the surface in great ways under pressure and great struggle, but the most consistent and meaningful displays of masculine strength and leadership comes out in the course of everyday life: In the home, and in the life of the family.
+We often celebrate manliness when pressure struggle bring it to the surface, but the most consistent and meaningful displays of masculine strength and leadership come out in the course of everyday life: In the home, in our marriages, and in the life of our families.

 - Masculinity is a gift from God, and God made the world to work best when men act like men. -

 The very act of manliness is a reflection of God; a participation in His world.
-Men are also called upon to teach the world the nature and character of God through how we live, love, provide, protect, lead, guide, and love our families and others.
+Men are made strong in order to teach the world about the nature and character of God.
+And e do this through how we live, love, provide, protect, lead, guide, and love our families and others.

-• A battle that if we aren’t watching, this battle will creep into our homes and into our lives, and we’ll never see it.
-This is a time for real masculine strength to rise up and say, “No. Enough is enough.
+A battle that, if we aren’t watching, will creep into our homes and into our lives while we are not looking.
+This is a time for real masculine strength to rise up and say, “No. Enough is enough.”

 An Example Close to Home